SiminaB/CDGnet/README.md

 Repository for code related to the CDGnet tool

 The CDGnet tool is currently hosted at http://epiviz.cbcb.umd.edu/shiny/CDGnet/.
 It is an informatics tool for recommending targeted therapies to individuals with cancer using biological networks.
 Note that it is a research tool and should not be used for clinical care.
-This tools is described in the preprint https://www.biorxiv.org/content/10.1101/605261v1 by Kancherla, Rao, et al.
+This tool is described in the preprint https://www.biorxiv.org/content/10.1101/605261v1 by Kancherla, Rao, et al.

 Please open an issue at https://github.com/SiminaB/CDGnet/issues or email smb310@georgetown.edu if you have any questions or concerns about this software.